 - a.
 The construction of any new non-residential or multi-family use; - b.
-The enlargement of any existing non-residential or multi-family use, which requires development of the site; - c.
-The construction or conversion of any non-residential or multi-family use in which development of the site be contemplated or required by virtue of any other Town or State ordinance, statute, regulation or decision of the Town's Zoning Board of Adjustment; - d.
-The change within a structure from one permitted use to another permitted use which will require development of the site including, but not limited to, improvement or alteration to the site required by virtue of any other Town or State ordinance, statute, or regulation.
+The enlargement or modification of any existing non-residential or multi-family use, which requires development of the site.
+Architectural modifications to non-residential or multi-family structures, in which no other site development is proposed, shall not require complete site plan review, however architectural approval by the Planning Board is required. - c.
+The construction or conversion of any non-residential or multi-family use in which development of the site is contemplated or required by virtue of any other Town or State ordinance, statute, regulation or decision of the Town's Zoning Board of Adjustment. - d.
+The change within a structure from one permitted use to another permitted use provided any one of the following is met: - i.
+The change of use applies to an interior area of 3,000 square-feet or more. - ii.
+The change of use applies to more than 50% of the gross interior square footage of the structure or site, - iii.
+The change of use will require development of the site including, but not limited to, improvement or alteration to the site required by virtue of any other Town or State ordinance, statute, or regulation.